YasmeenVH/Plant_eV/README.md

 ```
 More detailed information can be found [here](https://learn.adafruit.com/circuitpython-on-raspberrypi-linux/i2c-clock-stretching)

-Finally, it is possible to verify that the IC2 port is working properly.
+Finally, it is possible to test the hardware.
 ```python
 sudo i2cdetect -y 1
 ```
-If the
+Make sure that devices connected are to adresses 0x40 and ax50.
+If not, check the wiring of the Raspberry Pi and make sure that the previous procedures have been done correctly.
 #### 1.1.2 Enabling Camera
 ```python
 sudo raspi-config